magento/devdocs/guides/v2.2/ext-best-practices/tutorials/data-upgrade-script.md

 {% endhighlight %}
 {% endcollapsible %}

-Use a `FieldDataConverterFactory` to create a `FieldDataConverter` instance that uses the custom data converter.
+Use a `FieldDataConverterFactory` to create a `FieldDataConverter` instance with the custom data converter.

 {% collapsible Show code %}
 {% highlight php startinline=true %}